HeyTomCat/ProgramLangs/langs/ams/spec.md

 |0004|CON-Block|This block represents the contents of the console.|
 |0005-FFFF|General purpose block|General purpose blocks that can be used as general disk space.|

+***NOTICE:** The whole 4GB can't be used as disk space, since 5 * 64KB are required for other purposes.*

+## List of instructions
+AMS uses a total of 16 instructions with different purposes.
+These are listed in the table below.
+|

 ## Optional extensions for AMS
 ### Implicit value usage